Research as value and economy creation activities

 That is, the terminal value is double (assuming 1£ can generate 2£) of what has been invested.
 From the NPV analysis, it can be shown that around positive £486k of free cash can be generated after the end of the research activity.

-This positive free cash always means profitable without any ambiguity or misleading understanding of the real finance situation as may occur with other metric!
+This positive free cash always means profitable without any ambiguity or misleading understanding of the real finance situation as may occur with another metric!

-• The assumption of terminal value to be at least 2 or more times than the expenses may not apply for all research activities (some of them may have terminal value < 2 times or even less).
-However, in many cases, one successful research can have multi folds terminal values and can payback all the expense of other research activities.
+- The assumption of terminal value to be at least 2 or more times than the expenses may not apply for all research activities (some of them may have terminal value < 2 times or even less).
+However, in many cases, one successful research can have multi-folded terminal values and can pay back all the expenses of other research activities.

-• From the present value calculations over time, actually the "real value" of the expenses is reduced overtime due to the cost of capital (the degradation of the cash value over time)!
+- From the present value calculations over time, the "real value" of the expenses is reduced over time due to the cost of capital (the degradation of the cash value over time)!

 The main thing to remember is that this valuation is an art informed by sciences.
 Hence, it will directly be affected by our assumptions.
 But, our assumption should be based on data and science so that the assumptions are reliable.